phetsims/expression-exchange/doc/implementation-notes.md

 There is no MVT.

-There are three screens where the user is able to simply play with the coin terms and create expressions and manipulate expressions, and one screen where they play a game where they have to construct certain expressions specified by the game.
-The former are referred to in the code and documentation (including the rest of this document) as "explore screens" and the latter as "game screens".

 CoinTerm is a fundamental model element, and it represents a thing that can either appear to be a coin or a mathematical term.
 The name is used a lot throughout the code, so it's important to have a clear idea of what it is.
 It is a model object with a position, a front and back image to be used for the coin representation, and formula (which